-The City is currently developing the sewer inventory, mapping and maintenance database to more efficiently track and utilize records related to any segment of pipe in their system.
+The City is currently developing the sewer inventory, mapping, and maintenance database to more efficiently track and utilize records related to any segment of pipe in their system.

-All complaints and service calls will be logged, all preventive and corrective maintenance activities will be recorded, and the sewer inspection history of any segment of pipe will be retrievable electronically and the data used to develop condition ratings that will aid in prioritizing future sewer rehabilitation projects, maintenance activities, and updating other SSMP program elements, as applicable.
+All complaints and service calls will be logged, all preventive and corrective maintenance activities will be recorded, and the sewer inspection history of any segment of pipe will be retrievable electronically.
+The data used to develop condition ratings that will aid in prioritizing future sewer rehabilitation projects, maintenance activities, and updating other SSMP program elements, as applicable will also be logged.